Environment

 Resource Efficiency

-To conserve resources, there are opportunities for truck refurbishment at almost all sales and service entities at Linde MH, as well as return systems for batteries and partnerships for the return and recycling of tires.
-The refurbishment process extends the service life of forklift trucks and improves material efficiency and the environmental balance (e.g., carbon footprint, energy consumption, VOC emissions).
+Linde MH has introduced resource-saving measures at nearly all of its sales and service entities—including opportunities for truck refurbishment, return systems for batteries, and partnerships for the return and recycling of tires.
+The refurbishment process extends the service life of forklift trucks and improves material efficiency and the environmental balance, such as their carbon footprint, energy consumption, and VOC emissions.
 This significantly reduces the overall demand for energy and raw materials, as well as the amount of waste generated.

 The mixed production line in Aschaffenburg, where several different truck models are assembled on the same line, is another way in which the company is using resources more efficiently.
 As well as offering economic advantages, this production method is also extremely beneficial from an environmental perspective: The smaller production area reduces the need for raw materials and energy for the construction, operation, and maintenance of the infrastructure.
 The forklift trucks built on the mixed model line have also increased the degree of automation in production, for example through the use of robot welding.
 This not only has environmental benefits, such as reducing power peaks, but also health benefits, as employees in many areas are no longer directly exposed to the hazards of the welding process, such as heat and smoke.

-It is standard practice to make the most economical use of resources at the Weilbach site, too: Parts that are indispensable for all forklift trucks have been cast here since 1975.
-The team at the foundry produces counterbalances that are made of 100% melted scrap from all over Europe and are then assembled in Aschaffenburg.
+Making the most economical use of resources has become the established approach at the Weilbach site, too: Parts that are indispensable for all forklift trucks have been cast here since 1975.
+The team at the foundry produces counterbalances that are made entirely from melted scrap from all over Europe and are assembled in Aschaffenburg.
 Depending on the product line, a counterbalance can weigh between 700 and 3300 kilograms.

 Replacing critical or hazardous substances with less critical ones is also an important aspect of responsible resource management.
 This applies both to raw materials and to operating materials that are required for production but do not form part of the end product.
-For example, the dangerous substance methylene chloride, which was commonly used to clean paint spray guns, has been replaced with a less dangerous substance in the last few years.
-A less hazardous product has also been found to rinse painting facilities.
+For example, the hazardous substance methylene chloride, which was commonly used to clean paint spray guns, has been replaced with a less dangerous substance in recent years.
+A less hazardous product is also being used to rinse painting facilities.

 The careful use of resources also requires the careful disposal of waste.
 Linde Pohony in the Czech Republic, for example, uses waste compactors that are suitable for plastic and paper waste.
 They reduce fuel consumption and CO2 emissions because there is less waste to dispose of.
-They are also covered to prevent the contamination of rainwater.
+In addition, they are covered to prevent rainwater from becoming contaminated.

-In France, Fenwick-Linde stopped sending industrial waste to landfill in February 2023 and is working with the waste-to-energy plant in Limoges to recycle 100% of its waste.
-The industrial waste is recycled in a combustion plant, and the heat generated is converted into electricity via a turbine and fed into the grid.
+In France, Fenwick-Linde stopped sending industrial waste to landfill in February 2023 and is working with the waste-to-energy plant in Limoges to recycle all of its waste.
+The material is recycled in a combustion plant, and the heat generated is converted into electricity via a turbine and fed into the grid.

 Waste (t):